-I received my PhD from the Ontario Institute for Studies in Education at the University of Toronto in 2008 and my Masters in Social Work from Wilfrid Laurier University in 1991.
-My doctoral dissertation was titled: “Kaandossiwin, this is how we come to know: Indigenous research methodologies in the academy.”
-My Masters research was titled: “Healing the Fallen Eagle.”
+In 2008, I received my PhD from the Ontario Institute for Studies in Education at the University of Toronto.
+"Kaandossiwn, this is how we come to know: Indigenous research methodologies in the academy" was my dissertation title with a focus on Indigenous research.
+I received my Masters in Social Work from Wilfrid Laurier University in 1991.
+My Masters research was titled: “Healing the Fallen Eagle" with a focus on Indigenous knowledge in social work.

-I came to Laurier in 2007 with a blending of teaching, practice and community work.
-I was an assistant professor in the Department of Indigenous Studies at First Nations University of Canada from 2003-2007.
-I was a program manager for B’saanibamaadsiwin Native Mental Health Program in Muskoka Parry Sound.
-And from 1992-1996, I was an assistant professor in the School of Social Work at the University of Victoria where I co-designed and delivered decentralized community based Indigenous social work programs to a variety of Indigenous territories across British Columbia.
+From 1992-1996, I was in British Columbia as an assistant professor in the School of Social Work at the University of Victoria where I co-designed and delivered decentralized community based Indigenous social work programs to a variety of Indigenous territories across British Columbia.

 Prior to my PhD, I had been involved in community based capacity building research projects and research that gathered Indigenous knowledge and cultural teachings.
 Through my doctoral research, I have been primarily focused Indigenous research methodologies and how Indigenous researchers are bringing their worldviews to their research projects.
 I continue to participate on research projects that centre Indigenous worldviews as pivotal to the methods of the search.
-Currently, I am involved in a Social Sciences and Humanities Research Council project called “Walking the Prevention Circle: Re-searching community capacity building for violence prevention.”
-Additionally, I am in the process of gathering stories of hope, resilience, strength and survival that contribute to positive cultural mirrors of Indigenous peoples.
+Recently, I have completed a research project utilizing Indigenous methodologies with the visual arts and media.
+This research involved gathering stories of hope, resilience, strength and survival that contribute to positive cultural mirrors of Indigenous peoples.
+This project is called "Resistance, resilience, strength and hope" and documents stories of survival from a survivor of the Indian Residential School legacy.
+Additionally, I am involved in a Social Sciences and Humanities Research Council funded project called “Walking the Prevention Circle: Re-searching community capacity building for violence prevention" as a co-investigator.
+This is a national scope project with diverse Indigenous communities in British Columbia, Nunavut, Saskatchewan and Ontario.

 Research assistantships may be offered depending on the stage of my projects.